Can Menopause Cause Lactose Intolerance? Get The Simple Answer.

-Do you suspect you could suffer from lactose intolerance?
+Are you in menopause and suspect you have developed lactose intolerance?

 A while ago Peter and I went to dinner at a friends place.
 I always enjoy these gatherings with like-minded women and their partners so I was really looking forward to it.
 Not long before going I started to suffer from gas and bloatedness which ended up completely ruining the night as I sat in absolute pain and trying very hard not to embarrass myself with any self-willed flatulence.

-I used to suffer from this sort of upset on a regular basis.
-I would felt miserable for a couple of days until it sorted itself out.
-When I changed to lactose-free milk for my tea and cut out all dairy besides a little Greek yoghurt on my muesli it virtually disappeared.
+I had never really suffered with food sensitivities before but after a few bouts similar to this I changed to lactose-free milk for my tea and cut out all dairy besides a little Greek yoghurt on my muesli and the issues virtually disappeared.
 For those who like a bit of yoghurt, Greek contains less lactose due to the fact that most of the whey has been strained out of it.

-Having a food intolerance is not fun.
-It can cause abdominal pain, discomfort, and nausea.
-It also causes embarrassing symptoms like flatulence and diarrhoea.
-Other symptoms linked to food intolerances include muscle or joint pain, headaches, exhaustion, and even skin symptoms like rashes and eczema and acne.
+Having a food intolerance isn’t an absolute riot.
+You can suffer from abdominal pain, discomfort, and nausea.
+There are also possible embarrassing symptoms like flatulence and diarrhoea.
+Other symptoms of food intolerances include muscle or joint pain, headaches, exhaustion, and even skin symptoms like rashes and eczema and acne.

 It can sometimes be difficult to identify that there it is possibly something in your diet that is causing these symptoms.

-Dairy is just one of those foods that many people seem to be intolerant of.
+Dairy products are just one group of foods that many people seem to be intolerant of.

 The main components of milk that people react to are lactose, casein, and whey.